 The Group is sensitive to the significant and generalised widening of spreads across all private and sovereign issuers.
+The high-inflation environment, particularly affecting energy prices, could weigh on the financial health of companies and therefore lead to a rise in the spreads of corporate bonds (more pronounced increases for lower-rated issuers).
+The increase in rates in 2022 led to a significant increase in financing costs for all players (private and sovereign), which is also a factor of vulnerability for the most indebted issuers and therefore a rise in spreads.
 Such developments could have a significant negative impact on the Group's solvency.
-As of 31 December 2021, the regulatory solvency ratio was 271%.
+As of 31 December 2022, the regulatory solvency ratio was 282%.

-However, the vast majority of the Group's bond portfolio consists of public and private eurozone issues, with AA and A ratings predominating at 68.0%, BBB ratings at 28.3%, and ratings below BBB at 3.7% as of 31 December 2021.
+The vast majority of the Group's bond portfolio consists of public and private eurozone issues, with ratings of A or higher predominating at 68.8%, BBB ratings at 29.3%, and ratings below BBB or not rated at 1.8% as at 31 December 2022.
 Despite the quality of these ratings, given the current context of financial markets and the global environment, the credit risk is considered "significant".

-5.1.1.3 Equities risk
+Equities risk 5.1.1.3

 The Group is exposed to the risk of losses on the market value of equities due to fluctuations in financial markets (individual position of assets or reflection of wider market movements).
-As of 31 December 2021, equities represented 8.7% of the Group's assets in terms of economic exposure.
-As of 31 December 2021, a 25% decrease in the value of equities would have had a moderate impact of 14 basis points on the Group's solvency ratio, while a 25% increase in the value of equities would have resulted in an increase in the Group's solvency ratio of 4 basis points.
-As of 31 December 2021, the regulatory solvency ratio was 271%.
+As of 31 December 2022, equities represented 8.8% of the Group's assets in terms of economic exposure.
+As at 31 December 2022, a 25% decrease in the value of equities would have had a rather moderate impact of 3 basis points on the Group's solvency ratio, while a 25% increase in the value of equities would have resulted in a decrease in the Group's solvency ratio of 8 basis points.
+As of 31 December 2022, the regulatory solvency ratio was 282%.